What is Nocturia?

 Nocturnal polyuria can be caused by congestive heart failure, swelling or oedema of the legs, and various sleep disorders.
 It has also been associated with the use of certain medications, a high-sodium diet, and the excessive consumption of fluids – particularly those high in caffeine or alcohol – before sleeping.

 Nocturnal urinary frequency (nocturia) is generally caused by various urological problems, including benign prostatic hyperplasia, recurrent urinary tract infection, overactive bladder, and interstitial cystitis (rare).

 It may also be caused by excessive fluid intake before bedtime.

 A bladder or prostate condition may also cause difficulty in emptying the bladder before going to bed, which results in the need to wake up to urinate.
 When the volume of urine overwhelms the normal bladder capacity, one may leak urine or have the urge to wake up multiple times to go to the washroom.
 For older males, the prostate is usually the issue, whereas, for females, an overactive bladder may be more common.
 For both females and males, as one ages, an underactive bladder may also contribute to their voiding problems.

-What is the most common reversible cause of Nocturia?
+What is the most common reversible cause of Nocturia in Singapore?